adrianchifor/TapUnlock/README.md

 [TapUnlock](https://play.google.com/store/apps/details?id=com.moonpi.tapunlock) is an NFC-enabled lockscreen for Android with a focus on speed, simplicity and security.
 For more info, screenshots and FAQs visit the [Google Play Store](https://play.google.com/store/apps/details?id=com.moonpi.tapunlock).

+Temporarly unpublished from PlayStore.
+Will re-publish once major bugs are fixed.

 This repo contains the official source code for TapUnlock.

 Current app version is 2.1.0 beta.